-For international visitors that aren’t exploring further south in Australia the Kuranda Koala Gardens provide an opportunity to see a Koala and other unique Australian wildlife up close.
+For international visitors that aren’t exploring further south in Australia, the Kuranda Koala Gardens provide an opportunity to see a Koala and other unique Australian wildlife up close.
 Koala today live off eucalyptus trees not rainforest plants so you won’t spot one in the wild around here but that doesn’t mean you’ll miss out.

 10. The Kuranda Scenic Railway

 An alternative mode of transport back to Freshwater station is the Kuranda Scenic Railway.
 You might have spotted the train across the gorge from the lookouts at the Skyrail Barron Falls station.
-It is possible to travel one way on each of the Skyrail and scenic railway but that also requires use of private vehicles or a shuttle bus to get between Freshwater and Smithfield terminals.
+It is possible to travel one way on each of the Skyrail and scenic railway but that also requires the use of private vehicles or a shuttle bus to get between Freshwater and Smithfield terminals.